 "I look forward to the next modules as it helps immensely"

-"Thanks for the training over the weekend, very worthwhile"
+"Thanks for the training, very worthwhile"

 M1: Fundamentals of the Atmosphere: Temperature, Pressure, Humidity and Wind